Merzasphor/MWSE/docs/source/lua/type/tes3actionData/attackDirection.rst

 attackDirection
 ====================================================================================================

-`number`_.
-When attacking, the direction swung with the weapon.
+`number`_. **Deprecated.
+Use tes3actionData.physicalAttackType instead.** When attacking, the direction swung with the weapon.
 This shows if the actor was thrusting, swinging, or chopping.

 .. _`tes3creature`: ../../../lua/type/tes3creature.html
 .. _`niObject`: ../../../lua/type/niObject.html